 If you’re heavy up on the social media side of the ball, you might want to consider the following:

 Email marketing is where the gold is – according to Radicati – a world leader in the study of email and social media statistical data.

 Now, I’m already a believer.
-But if you’re casting a Spockian eyebrow, consider the following:
+But if you’re casting a Spockian eyebrow, check this out: